spectrocloud/librarium/content/docs/09.5-security/05-core-principles.md

 ## Least Privilege

-This principle encourages system designers and implementers to allow running code with only the permissions needed to complete the required tasks and no more.
+This principle encourages system designers and implementers to allow runtime code with only the permissions needed to complete the required tasks and no more.

 We use the principle of least privilege to ensure that all users have only the necessary access rights to fulfill their job roles.
 To ensure the security of our users and systems, we use mechanisms such as defined access rights, regular reviews, restricted privileges, and system monitoring.